-- 3. Whisk together the buttermilk, orange zest and juice, and vanilla.
+- 3. In a smaller bowl, whisk together the buttermilk, orange zest and juice, and vanilla.
 Set aside.

-- 4. Using a stand mixer with the paddle attachment, beat the sugar and oil on medium-high speed until thoroughly combined.
-The mixture will seem somewhat sandy.
-Reduce the speed to low and slowly pour in the eggs.
+- 4. Using a stand mixer fit with the paddle attachment, beat the sugar and oil on medium-high speed until thoroughly combined and somewhat sandy.
+Reduce the speed to low and slowly add the eggs.
 Increase the speed to medium and continue to mix for 2 minutes.
 Reduce the speed to low again and add 1/3 of the flour mixture, mixing just until incorporated.
 Increase the speed to medium and mix for 1 minute.
-Add half of the buttermilk mixture and mix briefly to incorporate.
+Add half the buttermilk mixture and mix briefly to incorporate.
 Repeat with the remaining buttermilk mixture and the remaining dry ingredients, beginning and ending with the flour mixture, scraping the sides of the bowl as necessary.

-- 5. Coarsely chop the cranberries.
-(If you’re tempted to skip this step, read the LC Note above.)
-Gently fold the cranberries and pecans into the batter by hand.
-Divide the batter evenly between the prepared pans.
-Each pan should be slightly more than half full.
+- 5. Coarsely chop the cranberries in your food processor.
+(See How To Bake With Cranberries above.)
+Gently fold the cranberries and pecans into the batter.
+Divide the batter evenly between the prepared pans so that each is slightly more than half full.